apollographql/rover-init-starters/start-with-typescript/getting-started.md

 ## Components of a GraphQL server

-An overview of the files and elements that make up your server.
+Before diving in, it's helpful to understand the structure and purpose of the files included in this template.
+This overview will help you navigate the codebase more effectively.

 ### The schema (`products.graphql`)